PrajaktaSarnaik/E-Library-Repository/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [Logophile, https://prajaktasarnaik.github.io/Logophile-Repository/](https://prajaktasarnaik.github.io/Logophile-Repository/)
+The live link can be found here - [E-Library, https://prajaktasarnaik.github.io/E-Library-Repository/](https://prajaktasarnaik.github.io/E-Library-Repository/)

 ## Credits